IronTraveler39/base-dex-aerodrome-analytics/README.md

 ---

 ## Attribution / Data source
 This example references **BaseScan** (or other Base chain explorers/APIs) as the off-chain data source for DEX volumes (Aerodrome).
 Replace the placeholder API endpoint in `scripts/report_example.js` with the real one you use.
-LFG

 ---